|Optical Systems, Illumination, Solar Energy, Stray Light, Remote Sensing

 climate modeling.
 These included the end of the Apollo (moon landing) Program in 1972, the

 publication of the ‘Club of Rome’ report on limits to growth, also in 1972, and the nuclear

-accident at Three Mile Island in 1979.
+working on the global warming fraud.
 Global warming was also used to further the careers of

 politicians such as Margaret Thatcher and Al Gore.
 However, the final demise of the ‘science’

 came with the formation of the United Nations Inter-Government Panel on Climate Change